Palm Beach County Bar Association

 William J. Cea – Chair

-Roger C. Brown (Morgan & Morgan); Richard Cartlidge (Mrachek, Fitzgerald, et. al); Richard Chaves (Ciklin Lubitz); Jared S. Gillman (Arnstein & Lehr); Daniel E. Levin (Cole, Scott & Kissane); Mark J. Stempler (Becker & Poliakoff); Stephen E. Walker; Olivia D. Soden; Ashley Williams and Craig Distel.
+Roger C. Brown (Morgan & Morgan); Richard Cartlidge (Mrachek, Fitzgerald, et. al); Richard Chaves (Ciklin Lubitz); Jared S. Gillman (Arnstein & Lehr); Maura Krause; Daniel E. Levin (Cole, Scott & Kissane); Mark J. Stempler (Becker & Poliakoff); Stephen E. Walker; Olivia D. Soden; Ashley Williams and Craig Distel.

 III.
-UPCOMING EVENTS:
+PAST EVENTS:

 Learning the Lien Law CLE